iamolegga/plugin-simplecache/README.md

 #### Path (`path`)

 The base path that files will be created under.
-This must be a valid existing filesystem path.
+This must be a valid filesystem path.
+If the path does not exist, it will be created.

 #### Max Expiry (`maxExpiry`)